 Policy is the lifeblood of politics.
 It is the mechanism that enables citizens to steer the laws that govern us to ends we believe will best serve the interests of our society.

-For over six decades, the Liberal Party of Australia (WA Division) has been a breeding ground for robust policy from its grassroots members.
+For over six decades, our Party has been a breeding ground for robust policy from its grassroots members.
 Any individual party member has the opportunity to originate policy ideas for debate and possible adoption by the party.

 The Chairman of the Policy Committee can be reached via email if you wish to put forward your ideas or issues.